Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/prerequisites/common.md

 ### DNS Domain Name / Zone resource in Azure

+The reference architecture takes advantage of Azure DNS for create and allocate DNS host names to service APIs and web endpoints programmatically through code.

 Please see the [following guide]({{< relref "azure-dns" >}}) for setting up a domainin in Azure DNS.

 ### Required Azure Preview features